-Now that you have the bare bones of an implementation, go ahead and type the test cases you wrote out earlier into the file test\VectorSet.u you created earlier.
-For reasons I'll explain tomorrow, I want you to use pointers here; in your fixture, you'll have lines that look like this:
+Now that you have the bare bones of an implementation, go ahead and type the test cases you wrote out earlier into the file test_VectorSet.u you created earlier.
+For reasons I'll explain tomorrow, I want you to use references here; in your fixture, you'll have lines that look like this:

 '''

-Set<int> example1 = new VectorSet<int>();
+Set<int>& example1 = VectorSet<int>{};

 '''

 You'll probably have more than one, and some of them could be sets of string or whatever, and you should use names more descriptive than "example1".
 If you have something you want to do to some of them as part of setting up your test fixture, remember that you can create a setup block with arbitrary code.
-And since you're using new to create the examples, you should also write a teardown block that deletes them with statements like delete example1;
+(Again, use our work on ArrayList and others as a model for the general structure of this file.)